 In order to help needy veterans, we have to understand what troubles them.

-These days, a lot of factors are contributing to their instability: high unemployment, poor housing market, and untreated conditions related post-traumatic stress disorder (PTSD) and other mental health conditions.
+These days, a lot of factors are contributing to their instability: high unemployment, unability to take a loan with bad credit, poor housing market, and untreated conditions related post-traumatic stress disorder (PTSD) and other mental health conditions.

 Take a look at the following statistics.
 Think about them, and what contributes to them.
 Then take action.

 Volunteer.
 Donate.
 Educate others so they too can understand how much help our nation’s veterans truly need.

 - 120 veterans commit suicide every week.
 (17 a day)

 - 1000 veterans attempt suicide in the VA each month.

 - About 20 percent of the U.S. population commiting suicide is our Veterans.

 - Veterans who fought in Iraq, Afghanistan and other terrorism-related conflicts were four times more likely to commit suicide (18 to 24 age group)

 Homelessness Among Veterans